Bina Sheth Lashkari: Life

 Laskari took her first degree in child psychology.

 She started her work when she founded her first school in Cuffe Parade in Colaba in 1988.
 At the time children from the slums could only look on as richer children went off to posh schools.
 She originally had 25 children and their Banjara parents were working for low wages gutting fish.
-She had been inspired to the idea while she was taking her masters degree in social work.
+She had been inspired to the idea while she was taking her master's degree in social work.
 She had visited the local school and she was surprised to find that children were leaving after her three or four years.
-Visiting the children's parent she found that the children were all ready an essential part of their families wage earning.
+Visiting the children's parent she found that the children were already an essential part of their families wage earning.
 They could not be spared if the family was to survive.
 With the assistance of Rajani Paranjape she started a school that could be on their doorstep.